 Almost all of the data we compile is taken directly from the websites of state/territory public health authorities.
-When data is missing from these websites, we sometimes supplement available numbers with information from official press conferences with governors or other state authorities.
+When data is missing from these websites, we sometimes supplement available numbers with information from official state social media accounts or from press conferences with governors or other state authorities.

 To find the precise source of a particular data point, please refer to our public spreadsheet of source notes.